City Guide for: Siauliai, Lithuania

 Travel Time

-1 hour 30 minutes by car from Siauliai
+1 hour 30 minutes by car from Šiauliai

 Activities

-• Tour the palace's state rooms and museums
+• Tour the palace's staterooms

-• Explore the French garden and rose garden
+• Explore the rose garden